albert-gee/old-macdonald/Writerside/topics/Espressif.md

 **Espressif** is a semiconductor company that develops SoCs, microcontrollers, and development boards for IoT applications.

-## Development Boards
+## Hardware

+Espressif's SoCs (System-on-Chips) enable wireless communication for IoT applications.
+Development boards integrate these SoCs with power circuits, USB interfaces, and breakout pins, making them easy to use for prototyping and automation projects.

-Espressif’s development boards are used in this system to enable wireless communication and automation:
+The following development boards are used in this system:

 - [ESP32-H2-DevKitM-1](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32h2/esp32-h2-devkitm-1/index.html)
   is a development board with Thread and Bluetooth LE connectivity, designed for low-power applications.